RadGPT: Constructing 3D Image-Text Tumor Datasets

 \subsection{Creating Narrative Reports}

 Structured reports use rigid templates to improve clarity and clinical decision-making \cite{al2014pancreatic}.
 However, rigid templates may conflict with the reporting style of an institution.
 Thus, \method\ can create narrative reports that mimic the style of a target institution.
-In \dataset, they mimic human-made reports at UCSF (\figureautorefname~\ref{fig:teaser}).
-The narrative reports are created through style adaptation with in-context learning: we provide a pre-trained LLM\footnote{Llama-3.1 with 70B parameters and AWQ quantization \cite{dubey2024llama3herdmodels} } with a structured report and 10 human-made reports from the target institution, and the LLM adapts the structured report to the style of the human-made reports.
-We ask the LLM \textit{not} to change any diagnosis.
-Thus, narrative reports contain all the detailed information found in structured reports (\S\ref{sec:structured_report}).
+In \dataset, they mimic human-made reports at a major US hospital (\figureautorefname~\ref{fig:teaser}).
+The narrative reports are created through style adaptation with in-context learning: we provide a pre-trained LLM (Llama-3.1 70B, AWQ quantization \cite{dubey2024llama3herdmodels}) with a structured report and 10 human-made reports from the target institution, and the LLM adapts the structured report to the style of the human-made reports.
+We ask the LLM \textit{not} to change diagnoses or details.
+Thus, narrative reports contain all the detailed information from structured reports (\S\ref{sec:structured_report}).

-However, the style of human-made reports varies significantly with its diagnoses.
-E.g., pancreatic tumor reports differ from liver tumor or pneumonia reports \cite{RSNA2025RadReport}.
-Thus, we verify diagnoses to give the LLM human-made reports with the correct style.
-We first use an LLM to categorize human-made reports according to their tumors (liver, pancreas, kidney, or none).
-Then, when adapting a structured report into narrative, we give the LLM human-made reports with the same tumor as the structured report (e.g., liver).
+However, style of human-made reports varies with diagnoses.
+E.g., pancreatic tumor differ from liver tumor reports \cite{RSNA2025RadReport}.
+Thus, we verify diagnoses to give the LLM example reports with the correct style.
+First, another LLM categorizes human-made reports according to tumors (liver, pancreas, kidney, none).
+Then, when adapting a structured report to narrative, the first LLM receives example human-made reports with the same tumor as the structured report.

-After adapting a structured report to a narrative report, the LLM performed a quality check.
+After adapting a structured report into a narrative report, the LLM performed a quality check.
 It extracted diagnoses and quantitative information (e.g., tumor size and stage) from both reports and checked for consistency.
 We prompted the LLM to correct in the narrative report any information diverging from the structured report, and to remove any diagnosis not present in the structured report.